Posted on 27 Aug 21byJayne Garrison, M.S.

 2. Pair Each New Employee With a Mentor

 Each new hire should have a dedicated mentor who checks in with them at regularly scheduled times throughout the day.
-Ideally, at least one check-in a day should be on Zoom, Skype, or Facetime so they can see each other.
+If the new employee works remotely or in a different office location, at least one check-in a day should be on through a video call so the mentor and employee can see each other.
 This mentor can answer questions, check over work if needed, and serve as a work “buddy” during the first few months.
 Consider this the new employee’s “coaching plan.”
 Just like with any sports team, a good coaching plan can make the difference between winning and losing.

 3. Encourage Collaboration Within the Team